ChiquitaV2/vpn-rotator/docs/api-reference.md

 ## Authentication

-The API is open and does not require authentication.
-It is expected to be run in a trusted environment.
+v1 is unauthenticated and intended for trusted environments. v2 requires OIDC Bearer tokens.

 ## Endpoints